nodebox/nodebox.github.io/documentation/tutorial/exploring.md

 Let's make a drawing based on the [Spirograph](http://en.wikipedia.org/wiki/Spirograph) principle.

-In short we will **create a shape** and **copy it** a few times on top of each other with a difference in rotation.
+In short: we will **create a shape** and **copy it** a few times on top of each other with a difference in rotation.

 ![Exploring Spirograph](/media/img/tutorial/exploring_spirograph.png)

 Create a [Freehand](../nodes/freehand.html) node and draw a small line in order to have a reference for the rest of the procedure.
-You can **draw by dragging the mouse** in the viewer pane.
+You can **draw by clicking and dragging the mouse** in the viewer pane.

 Create a [Reflect](../nodes/reflect.html) node and send the output of freehand1 to it.

 * Change the **Angle** parameter to **90.00**.
-You should see the change the location of the reflected shape.
+You should see the change in location of the reflected shape.
 * Change the **X** parameter to **0.0**.
 Dito.

 Create a [Copy](../nodes/copy.html) node and send the output of reflect1 to it.

 * Change the **Copies** parameter to **20**.
-* Change the **Angle** parameter to **18.0**.
-The calculation of the angle is based on the equation 360.0 / number of copies.
+* Change the **Rotate** parameter to **18.0**.
+The calculation of the rotation angle is based on the equation 360.0 / number of copies.

 Render copy1 and click once on freehand1.
-Start drawing anything and see the spirograph appear. **Not pleased with the result?** You can **start over** and empty the path by selecting all numbers in the path parameter then press the return button.
+Start drawing anything and see the spirograph appear. **Not pleased with the result?** You can **start over** and empty the path by selecting all numbers in the path parameter then press backspace and the return key.

 **Try out:**